-When you first hire a part-time employee, you might be wondering how it will all work out down the line.
+When you first hire a part-time worker or employee, you might be wondering how it will all work out down the line.
 But rest assured, part-time employees make brilliantly committed additions to your workforce, offering exceptional skills for a fraction of the outlay you’d have if you hired a full-timer.

 And just because they’re not always present, it doesn’t mean that they won’t know exactly what’s going on in your office.
 Part-timers can be more tenacious when it comes to fulfilling their role and will actively seek out ways to be more involved in office life.